 8. Choose your Identity Management solution, wisely

-The inclination to DIY Identity Management and why it is flawed
+The Inclination to DIY Identity Management and why it is Flawed

-Homegrown solutions, as mentioned earlier, are favored by many businesses for the option to build in-house, and with their bunch of experts.
+Homegrown solutions, as mentioned earlier, are favored by many businesses for the option to build them in-house, and with their bunch of experts.

 A common misconception that functionalities like provisioning are easy to achieve through simple scripting is a huge driving factor for DIY IAM.
 While scripts can do the job when all you need to do is achieve automation of a repetitive task—this is undoubtedly not what IAM entails.